fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In 1269, aged seven, Ibn Taymiyyah, left Harran together with his father and three brothers.
 The city was completely destroyed by the ensuing Mongol invasion.
 Ibn Taymiyyah's family moved and settled in Damascus, Syria, which at the time was ruled by the Mamluk Sultanate.

 In Damascus, his father served as the director of the Sukkariyya Madrasa, a place where Ibn Taymiyyah also received his early education.
 Ibn Taymiyyah acquainted himself with the religious and secular sciences of his time.
-His religious studies began in his early teens, when he committed the entire Qur'an to memory and later on came to learn the Islamic disciplines of the Qur'an.
+His religious studies began in his early teens, when he committed the entire Quran to memory and later on came to learn the Islamic disciplines of the Quran.
 From his father he learnt the religious science of fiqh (jurisprudence) and usul al-fiqh (principles of jurisprudence).
 Ibn Taymiyyah learnt the works of Ahmad ibn Hanbal, al-Khallal, Ibn Qudamah and also the works of his grandfather, Abu al-Barakat Majd ad-Din.
 His study of jurisprudence was not limited to the Hanbali tradition but he also learnt the other schools of jurisprudence.

 The number of scholars under which he studied hadith is said to number more than two hundred, four of whom were women.
 Those who are known by name amount to forty hadith teachers, as recorded by Ibn Taymiyyah in his book called Arbaun Hadithan.
 Serajul Haque says, based on this, Ibn Taymiyyah started to hear hadith from the age of five.
 One of his teachers was the first Hanbali Chief Justice of Syria, Shams ud-Din Al-Maqdisi who held the newly created position instituted by Baibars as part of a reform of the judiciary.
 Al-Maqdisi later on, came to give Ibn Taymiyyah permission to issue Fatawa (legal verdicts) when he became a mufti at the age of 17.